kpot/keras-transformer/README.md

         add_coordinate_embedding(input, step=step))
 ```

-The library supports positional encoding and embeddings,
-attention masking, memory-compressed attention, ACT (adaptive computation time).
-All pieces of the model (like self-attention, activation function, layer normalization)
+All pieces of the model (like self-attention, activation function,
-are available as Keras layers, so, if necessary, you can build your
+layer normalization) are available as Keras layers, so, if necessary,
-version of Transformer, by re-arranging them differently or replacing some of them.
+you can build your version of Transformer, by re-arranging them
+differently or replacing some of them.

 The (Universal) Transformer is a deep learning architecture
 described in arguably one of the most impressive DL papers of 2017 and 2018: